anshuman-sparsh/movie-show-tracker/readme.md

 ## ⚙️ How it works

 1. GitHub Actions runs the script every 10 minutes
-2. Selenium opens BookMyShow (Muzaffarpur page)
+2. Script fetches District movies page for Muzaffarpur
-3. Script searches for the movie name
+3. Scans page content for the target movie
 4. If found → sends alert

 ---